Frequently Asked Questions

 If you don’t have a degree and want to serve with us you can substitute relevant work experience for education on a year-for-year basis.
 So, in most cases this would mean that a position will require four years of higher education, or four years of relevant work experience, or some combination thereof (ex: two years of college and two years of work).

 Yes, in some cases.
-Our agency serves ex-offenders, and we believe that their experiences and perspectives can contribute invaluably to our AmeriCorps VISTA program.
+Our agency serves formerly incarcerated individuals, and we believe that their experiences and perspectives can contribute invaluably to our AmeriCorps VISTA program.

 However, as per federal regulations that govern AmeriCorps, persons convicted murder or registered as a sex offender are not eligible for the VISTA program.
 Provided that the conditions of their probation or parole have been met, persons convicted of other crimes are still eligible and have participated in VISTA in the past.
 If you are still on parole or probation you may be eligible for VISTA, if circumstances are truly extraordinary and extenuating.
 As these are federal policies exceptions cannot be granted.